Upcoming Events

 This 4-week series of 60-minute groups is appropriate for anyone identifying as a father figure to children ages 0-5.
 Whether you're a new father trying to put a name to identity shifts and the many side effects of sleep deprivation, or a father of toddlers and preschoolers navigating occupational changes and stressors while concurrently trying to learn how to connect with your kids, this is the group for you.

 Each session will have a theme with concrete resources and use of humor as appropriate in an effort to demystify the experience of parenting during this sometimes difficult season.
-This group will be both educational and offer an opportunity to hear from other dads who are going through it.
-Bring your dad friends!
+Sign up below to express interest and then we will be in touch once our waitlist has reached sufficient size to run our next group (typically held on Saturday mornings in-person, but flexible).

 As everyone is hopefully getting settled following the excitement of the beginning of the school year, we are hoping to gauge interest in a parents' night out!
 If you've worked with Aubrey or Ally you likely have already heard about the importance of caring for yourself and leaning on social support.
 We will host a night at Richmond Community Kitchen in which parents can get a night out and socialize with other parents over drinks and snacks, and hear a bit about what we do.

-Date will be TBD by participant availability and interest, likely 7:30-9pm on an evening in February or March 2025.
+Date will be TBD by participant availability and interest, likely in spring 2025.

 FREE OF COST